CityOfNewYork/growingupnyc/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

+= 5.4.4 =
+* Add: Support for Brizy Builder.
+* Fix: Doesn't trigger the timeout check if WP-CLI is being used.
+* Add: WP-CLI can now delete and trash media entries and files.

+= 5.4.3 =
+* Add: Support for Yoast SEO and its Facebook Image.
+* Add: Support for Elementor and Oxygen Builder.
+* Add: Support for ACF File Field.
+* Update: Better support for WP CLI.
+* Fix: Make sure the HTML is UTF8 encoded before analyzing it.
+* Update: Removed affiliate links to BlogVault in the Readme as it seems to be against the WordPress guidelines.

+= 5.4.0 =
+* Add: Support for Uber, Easy Real Estate.
+* Update: Admin CSS and texts.
+* Fix: A rare but wrong call to the log() function was causing the plugin to fail.
+* Update: Clean the options.
+Now, the Content option replaces Posts/Meta/Widgets (they were useless in a way).
+* Add: Support for WP-CLI (have a look at the how-it-works.txt) in the Pro.
+Now, scanning can be 100x times faster.
+* Add: Option Live Site in the Pro.

+= 5.2.4 =
+* Add: Lot of refactoring and optimizations.
+* Add: Support for Theme X, ZipList, and better support for standard websites as well.
+* Add: Yes/No dialog for Reset button.

+= 5.2.3 =
+* Add: Support for Recent Blog Posts.
+* Add: Additional support for images used by the theme.

 = 5.2.1 =
 * Add: Support for My Calendar (thanks to Mike Meinz).
 * Add: Support for iFrames (thanks to Mike Meinz).